-It is also essential to know how to clean a betta fish tank as poor water quality, and a dirty environment will only add to your betta’s stress levels.
-Learning how often to change betta water, and understanding which is the best water to use will provide them with all of the oxygen and nutrients they need to remain comfortable.
+It is also essential to know how to clean a betta fish tank, as poor water quality and a dirty environment only add to your betta’s stress levels.
+Learning how often to change betta water and understanding what is the best water to use provides them with all of the oxygen and nutrients they need to remain comfortable.

 If your betta is in a small tank, try and provide a bigger tank while it is dying.
 A larger tank with ornaments and plants is much less stressful to a betta fish.

 Once your beloved betta has passed away, you can remove them from the tank, bury them in your garden, or flush them down the toilet.

 Some people like to keep their betta fish in a jar on their mantle as a way to remember them.